low-earth-orbit/notes/web-dev-starter-guide.md

 If you're a computer science student, the ideal time to start following this guide is right after having a foundation in programming, typically after completing your first semester of study.

-If you come from a non-CS background, this guide requires a basic understanding of computer science, such as completing [CS50x](https://pll.harvard.edu/course/cs50-introduction-computer-science) ([course material](https://cs50.harvard.edu/x/) without using edX).
+If you come from a non-CS background, this guide requires a basic understanding of computer science, such as completing CS50x ([course material](https://cs50.harvard.edu/x/) without registering edX).

 ## Foundation